 The model's fish cannot spawn until they attain a length equal to the parameter fishSpawnMinLength.
-(This parameter is also a key variable in the "Expected Reproductive Maturity" fitness measure used as a basis of movement decisions; Section 6.2.3.)
+(This parameter is also a key variable in the "Expected Reproductive Maturity" fitness measure used as a basis of habitat and activity selection decisions; Section 5.2.3.)

-Finally, for a fish to spawn its condition factor (Section 6.3.1) must exceed the minimum condition factor parameter fishSpawnMinCond (unitless).
-Keeping in mind (a) the non-standard definition of condition factor (Section 6.3.1), (b) that the growth formulation makes condition less than 1.0 on any days when fish did not obtain at least as much energy as expended for respiration, and (c) that the bioenergetics of reproduction are not explicitly represented and fish have no incentive to put on weight in anticipation of spawning, the value of fishSpawnMinCond is recommended to be slightly less than 1.0; a value of 0.98 is typically used.
+Finally, for a fish to spawn its condition factor (Section 5.3.1) must exceed the minimum condition factor parameter fishSpawnMinCond (unitless).
+Keeping in mind (a) the non-standard definition of condition factor (Section 5.3.1), (b) that the growth formulation makes condition less than 1.0 on any days when fish did not obtain at least as much energy as expended for respiration, and (c) that the bioenergetics of reproduction are not explicitly represented and fish have no incentive to put on weight in anticipation of spawning, the value of fishSpawnMinCond is recommended to be slightly less than 1.0; a value of 0.98 is typically used.